 The problem of determining whether a Boolean formula can be made true by assigning true/false values to the constituent Boolean variables is called the Boolean satisfiability problem (SAT).
 If a given Boolean formula is satisfiable, the boolean decision procedure generates a valuation of the variables such that the formula is true.
 In the opposite case, there exists no valuation for the constituent variables that will make the formula true.
-Satisfiability Modulo Theories (SMT) represent an extension of SAT, where some of the symbols are interpreted by a background theory [10].
+Satisfiability Modulo Theories (SMT) represents an extension of SAT, where some of the symbols are interpreted by a background theory [10].
 For instance, the proposition might contain a variable of type integer over which arithmetic operations are applied.

 In our work we use the Z3 tool [9] from Microsoft Research, which is a state-of-the-art SMT solver and theorem prover.
 The input to the tool is a script specified in the SMT-LIB language [2].
-The satisfiability of the formulas given in the input script is checked via the check-sat command.
+The satisfiability of the formulas present on the Z3 stack is checked via the check-sat command.
 If the set of formulas is satisfiable Z3 returns SAT.
 In the opposite case Z3 returns UNSAT.
-There are additional commands that provide more information for SAT and UNSAT cases, respectively.
-The get-model command returns an interpretation that makes the set of input formulas true.
+When the Z3 tool cannot determine whether the set of formulas is satisfiable or not it returns UNKNOWN.
+There are additional commands that can provide more information for SAT and UNSAT cases, respectively.
+The get-model command returns an interpretation that makes all formulas on the Z3 internal stack true.
 On the other hand, the unsat-core command returns the minimal inconsistent set of formulas.